National Construction Safety Team Act

 The National Construction Safety Team Act (H.R.
 4687), signed into law October 1, 2002, authorizes the National Institute of Standards and Technology (NIST) to establish investigative teams to assess building performance and emergency response and evacuation procedures in the wake of any building failure that has resulted in substantial loss of life or that posed significant potential of substantial loss of life.

-It provides the NIST with the responsibilities and authorities modeled on those of the National Transportation Safety Board, except for the investigation of building failures instead of transportation accidents.
+It provides the NIST with the responsibilities and authorities modeled on those of the National Transportation Safety Board (NTSB), except for the investigation of building failures instead of transportation accidents.
 The act gives the NIST the responsibility to dispatch teams of experts, where appropriate and practical, within 48 hours after major building disasters and specifically states that at least one member of each team must be a NIST employee.

 The act gives the teams a clear mandate to: